Fire incident reporting

 These pages provide guidance in completing fire fire incident reports, including entering required information, fire data codes and location codes for reporting within your jurisdiction.

-- Reporting Manuals & Forms - provides the full manual, form templates, codes and definitions used for fire reporting
+- Reporting manuals and forms - provides the full manual, form templates, codes and definitions used for fire reporting

-Download, complete and submit the Fire Reporting Remuneration (PDF) form no later than February 28, 2020.
+Please submit your completed 2020 Fire Reporting Remuneration Form (PDF) and return it no later than February 28, 2021.
 Late submissions will not be processed.

 In addition to being a legislated requirement (as per Fire Services Act, Part 1, Section 9), fire reporting provides data for the OFC’s annual fire loss report and supports fire prevention activities, as well as: